elixir-lang/elixir-lang.github.com/_posts/2023-06-19-elixir-v1-15-0-released.markdown

 ## Integration with Erlang/OTP logger

-This release provides additional features such as global logger metadata and file logging (with rotation and compaction) out of the box!
+This release provides additional features such as global logger metadata and [file logging](https://hexdocs.pm/logger/Logger.html#module-erlang-otp-handlers) (with rotation and compression) out of the box!

 This release also soft-deprecates Elixir's Logger Backends in favor of Erlang's Logger handlers.
 Elixir will automatically